chainHero/heroes-service/README.md

 make
 ```

-The installation can take a while (depending on your network connection).
+The installation take a while (depending on your network connection).
 During this process, a virtual network has been built and some tests have been made in order to check if your system is ready.
 Now we can work with our first application.

 ![End of the Fabric SDK Go installation](docs/images/finish-fabric-sdk-go-install.png)

+Note that there is more output but it's irrelevant to put it here.
+The only things you need to care about is the line `fabsdkgo_integration-tests_1 exited with code 0`.
+If you have `fabsdkgo_integration-tests_1 exited with code 1` then you did something wrong.

 ## 4. Make your first blockchain network